mghotbi/DspikeIn/README.md

 # Optional Package Installation
-# For user convenience, we provide a helper function to install and load several microbial-ecology-relevant packages, some of which are required for running the `DspikeIn` package.
+# For users convenience, we provide a helper function to install and load several microbial-ecology-relevant packages, some of which are required for running the `DspikeIn` package.
 # You can use the `install_load_packages_helper()` function to easily install and load these packages.
 install_load_packages_helper()